BLCM/bl3mods/Apocalyptech/README.md

 ## BL3 versions of some of my BL2/TPS mods

 - `better_loot.txt` - A *very* stripped-down version of Better Loot, not that BL3 really needs much in the way of better loot.
+Does the following,
+  currently:
-Just sets the rarity weights to be improved, and increases Eridium and Cosmetic drop rates.
+  - Sets the rarity weights to be improved
+  - Increases Eridium and Cosmetic drop rates.
+  - Guarantees specific legendary drops from nearly all the bosses which have unique drops.
+(This bit is largely untested still, though.)
+    Known exceptions: Billy the Anointed, Mother of Grogans, Red Jabber, and El Dragon Jr.
 - `early_bloomer.txt` - Unlocks all weapon types, elements, manufacturers,
   etc, from the very beginning of the game.
 Does *not* unlock COMs and Artifacts, since those are locked by storyline progression (eventually